duleorlovic/blog/_posts/2016-04-12-rails-tips.markdown

   method which you can use like `logger.debug my_var`
 * if you want to join some fields with `,` but do not know if they all exists, you can `[phone1, phone2].keep_if(&:present?).join(', ')`
-* use include for n+1 query (bullet) and joins when you don't need associated models.
+* use include for n+1 query (bullet) and joins when you don't need to reference associated models.
 Both are using INNER JOIN
   * `Comment.all(include: :user, conditions: { users: { admin: true}})` will
     load also the user model
 * [N+1](http://guides.rubyonrails.org/active_record_querying.html#eager-loading-associations)